archethic-foundation/archethic-docs/docs/learn/cryptography/hardware-root-of-trust.md

 The Archethic node software delegates all the cryptography operations to the HRT libraries of TPM and Yubikey, which are specially developed for this purpose by Uniris.

-Given the latency constraints, a new hybrid mechanism is under development which involves usage of software crypto library and the HRT libraries (TPM/Yubikey).
-In this approach, the root of trust - crypto operation will be still HRT based while the stem and branches will be software crypto library based.
+Given the latency constraints, a new hybrid mechanism have been developed involving usage of software crypto library and the HRT libraries (TPM/Yubikey).
+In this approach, the root of trust - crypto operation are still HRT based while the stem and branches will be software crypto library based.

 The advantages of this mechanism over pure HRT based mechanism is:
 - Possiblity of key aggregation